GPVelev/Python_advanced_may_2023/README.md

 # Python_advanced_may_2023

-Excersises, and exams from my SoftUni journey digging the depths of Python in this course
+Excersises, and exams from my SoftUni journey learning the depths of Python.